Today's Articles

 Cannonball Adderly

-*On this date in 1928, Julian Edwin "Cannonball" Adderley was born.
+*Julian Edwin "Cannonball" Adderley was born on this date in 1928.
 He was a Black jazz musician, bandleader, and composer.

 Originally nicknamed "Cannonball" in high school for his large appetite, the nickname mutated into "Cannonball" and stuck.
 From a musical family in Florida, Adderley was drafted into the U. S. Army in 1950.
 He became leader of the 36th Army Dance Band, led his band while studying music at the U. S. Naval Academy, and then led an army band stationed at Fort Knox, Kentucky.
-In 1955, Adderley sat in on a club date with bassist Oscar Pettiford and created such a fervor that he was signed almost immediately to a recording contract.
+In 1955, Adderley sat in on a club date with bassist Oscar Pettiford, creating such enthusiasm that he was immediately signed to a recording contract.

 Adderley became a seminal influence on the hard-driving style known as hard-bop and could swing ferociously at faster tempos.
 Yet, he was also an effective and soulful ballad stylist.
 Adderley led his band, which broke up when he was invited to join the Miles Davis Quintet in 1957.
-Adderley recorded some of his best work on the landmark Davis albums Milestones and Kind of Blue within this sextet for two years.
+For two years, Adderley recorded some of his best work on the landmark Davis albums Milestones and Kind of Blue within this sextet.
 Adderley left the Davis band to reform his quintet in 1959, this time with his brother Nat, Sam Jones, pianist Bobby Timmons, and drummer Louis Hayes.
 Adderley recorded for Riverside, for Capitol, and then for Fantasy Records.

 To Become a Musician or Singer